pypeit/PypeIt/doc/quicklook.rst

 This will process and extract spectra from the slit_id=763 in the science exposure DE.20130409.20629.fits.
 Again, you specify the path to the RAW frames and the `path_for_calibs` which is also where the reduced spectra will appear.

+We estimate 2min for full extraction on a single slit.